yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 Creating an on-premises provider requires the following steps:

+- Create your VMs.
+You do this using your hypervisor or cloud provider.
 - Create the on-premises provider configuration.
-- Configure the hardware for the node instances that the provider will use for deploying YugabyteDB universes.
+- Configure the hardware for the node instances that the provider will use for deploying YugabyteDB universes, including
-  - Add instance types.
+  - Adding instance types
-  - Add instances.
+  - Adding instances

 ## Configure the on-premises provider